write-this-way/j124-command-line-basics/README.md

 *Windows*
 The recommended option is to install Linux (which, Microsoft supports natively).
 Once Linux is installed, you should look for a terminal icon in your menubar.
 Click the icon to launch a terminal window.

-**How do I get into a specific file directory on the command line? **
+**How do I get into a specific file directory on the command line (on a Mac)?**
 1. Open Finder.
 Click on the folder you want to open in terminal.
-2. Click `Ctrl + C` to copy the name of the folder to the clipboard.
+2. Click `Command + C` to copy the name of the folder to the clipboard.
 3. Open a terminal window.
 After the `%`, type `cd` and click the space once.
-Then click `Ctrl + C` to paste in the name of the folder.
+Then click `Command + C` to paste in the name of the folder.
 4. Click `Return`.
 5. Look at the file location listed before the `%`.
 It should be the name of the folder you pasted in.

+**Where am I?**
 Type `pwd` to confirm where you are in the file structure.

+**What files are in my directory?**
+`$ ls`
+Long listing of all the files and directories in the current directory *except* for those that are hidden.

+`$ ls -a`
+Long listing of all the files and directories in the current *including* those that are hidden.

+The `ls` command can be used to check if a file (or directory) exists, because trying to `ls` followed by a nonexistent file name results in an error message,

 **What does a terminal window look like?**
 Regardless of which operating system you use, your terminal window should look something like this.